PilotDataPlatform/helm-charts/keycloak-operator/README.md

      ```bash
      helm search repo epamedp/keycloak-operator -l
      NAME                           CHART VERSION   APP VERSION     DESCRIPTION
-     epamedp/keycloak-operator      1.17.0          1.17.0          A Helm chart for EDP Keycloak Operator
-     epamedp/keycloak-operator      1.16.0          1.16.0          A Helm chart for EDP Keycloak Operator
+     epamedp/keycloak-operator      1.26.0          1.26.0          A Helm chart for KRCI Keycloak Operator
      ```

     _**NOTE:** It is highly recommended to use the latest stable version._